Loretta Lynn, country music star, hospitalized

-(CNN)Country music star Loretta Lynn, 85, suffered a stroke Thursday at her home in Hurricane Hills, Tennessee, and has been hospitalized, according to a statement on her website.
+(CNN)Country music star Loretta Lynn, 85, suffered a stroke Thursday at her home in Hurricane Mills, Tennessee, and has been hospitalized, according to a statement on her website.

 "She is currently under medical care and is responsive and expected to make a full recovery," the statement says.